diacoal/swiss-developer-keyboard-layout/README.md

 ## Setup

 Download the layout (folder) you like and execute the `setup.exe`.
 After a restart, the layout should work fine.
+The `setup.exe` can also be used to remove the layout again.

 ## Generate your own